Causal Effect Estimation with Learned Instrument Representations: Learning Instruments from Data

 While the instrument–confounder decomposition is motivated by real-world scenarios, our model does not require an {\it a posteriori} interpretation of the learned instrument $\widetilde{Z}$.
 Satisfaction of the three IV conditions allows for a pragmatic implementation of IV regression independent of interpretation, since our decomposition treats instruments as abstract mathematical constructs in a latent embedding space, even when no explicitly identifiable instrumental variable exists.
 Consequently, our method can be applied without prior domain knowledge on the existence of valid instruments.

 {\bf Moment conditions on \boldsymbol{$f(.)$} and \boldsymbol{$g(.)$}.} A valid decomposition of the observed features $X$ into confounding and instrumental components must induce a factorization of the joint distribution $\mathbb{P}(g(X), f(X), U, T, Y)$ that is consistent with the SCM defined by (\ref{Y_structure}) and (\ref{eq::assumptions}).
-In particular, the relevance condition requires that the instrumental component $g(X)$ be predictive of the treatment, i.e., $\operatorname{Cov}(g(X), T) \neq 0$.
-Exclusion restriction requires that all direct effects of $X$ on the outcome $Y$ be mediated through the confounding component $\widetilde{X} = f(X)$; equivalently, $\operatorname{Cov}(f(X), Y) \neq 0$ while $\operatorname{Cov}(f(X), g(X)) = 0$.
+We consider constructing these conditions using empirical analogues for their measurement.
+In particular, the relevance condition suggests that the instrumental component $g(X)$ be predictive of the treatment, i.e., $\operatorname{Cov}(g(X), T) \neq 0$.
+Exclusion restriction requires that all direct effects of $X$ on the outcome $Y$ be mediated through the confounding component $\widetilde{X} = f(X)$; i.e., $\operatorname{Cov}(f(X), Y) \neq 0$ while $\operatorname{Cov}(f(X), g(X)) = 0$.
+We an~additional constraint on the model residuals to encourage exogeneity, i.e. that $\operatorname{Cov}(g(X), \tilde{\varepsilon}_Y) = 0$.
 As we discuss later in detail in Section \ref{sec::znet}, we enforce these covariance relationships through the architecture and loss function of our proposed model.
+We remark that these conditions are only {equivalent} to the IV conditions under the case that all variables are Guassian or when comparing variables using mutual information rather than covariance, thus our work is not theoretical but \textit{empirical} in nature.

-The covariance structure described above ensures that the learned instrument $\widetilde{Z}$ will be unconfounded and independent of the error $e_Y$ as long as $X$ is unconfounded by $U$.
+The learned instrument $\widetilde{Z}$ will be uncorrelated with the error $e_Y$ as long as $X$ is unconfounded by $U$ since it is derived directly from $X$.
 The assumption that $X$ is not influenced by $U$ is standard to allow for classical IV regression and straightforward IV generation \citep{yuan2022autoiv, li2024distribution, cheng2023learning, chou2024estimate}.
-Since our feature decomposition produces both a confounder and an instrument, we~add~an~additional constraint based on the following Lemma to ensure that $\widetilde{Z}$ is valid even when $X$ may be influenced~by~$U$.
+To explore capabilities beyond this strong assumption, we include experiments with data that has confounding of $X$ by $U$.
+To sum~up, we desire~$f$ and $g$ to satisfy the following moment restrictions to learn an empirical approximation of an IV: